1831 Bristol riots: 30 October

 A charge by the 14th Dragoons in Corn Street against a mob attacking the Council House resulted in the deaths of two men.
 Brereton believed an element in the 14th were provoking trouble with the crowd and, assured by the mob that they would disperse if the "Bloody Blues" were sent away, ordered them to withdraw.
 There was a short lull in the fighting, during which Wetherell escaped from the city disguised as a woman, but the mob afterwards attacked the town jails.
-The few soldiers of the 3rd Dragoon Guards left on the scene were powerless to stop them; the Bridewell Jail, Lawford's Gate Prison and Gloucester County Prison were overrun and the prisoners freed.
+The few soldiers of the 3rd Dragoon Guards left on the scene were powerless to stop them; the Bridewell Jail, Lawford's Gate Prison (Gloucester County Prison) and the New Gaol were overrun and the prisoners freed.

 Further destruction was inflicted upon houses, warehouses, tollhouses and civic buildings, particularly on Queen Square, Prince's Street and King Street.
 There was an attempt to attack the Bristol Corporation's dock company and the dock gates were burnt.
 Fires set at the Bishop's Palace, the Custom House, the excise office and at other buildings were reportedly visible from Newport, Wales.
 Chants from the crowd included "Oh!
 It's only Corporation property!" to justify the destruction of civic buildings and "Down with the churches and mend the roads with them".
 It is known that a number of "fireballs" of flammable tow and pitch were manufactured for use by rioters; though otherwise they were armed only with improvised sticks, railings, and tools looted from blacksmiths.

+The arrival of military reinforcements further strained the city’s resources, and a detachment sent from Cardiff found the city center in such disarray that no standard accommodation was available.
+After initially seeking shelter in the Guildhall and the White Lion on Broad Street, the troops were relocated outside the center.
+In November 1831, the Bristol Corporation of the Poor offered the use of the former Georgian armoury in Easton, then in the process of being converted into a poorhouse, to the civic authorities.
+The military began renting the facility as a temporary barracks on 21 December 1831, which eventually led to the abandonment of the poorhouse scheme and instead development of the terraces of Armoury Square.